Why Open Source AI Governance is Essential for Secure Software Development

 Security Risks

 Unmanaged AI components are prime targets for sophisticated attacks.
 A threat actor could compromise a dependency to launch a data poisoning attack, subtly corrupting your model's output.
-They could also exploit a vulnerability to steal the sensitive corporate or customer data being processed by the model, or use it as a backdoor into your network.
+They could also exploit a vulnerability to steal the sensitive corporate or customer data processed by the model, or use it as a backdoor into your network.

 Navigating the Frontier with a Map, Not a Blindfold